Best winter cycling shorts 2025: Stay warm this winter with these thermal bib shorts

 You can trust Cyclingnews

-The six options above are excellent, and of the ten I've outlined in this guide they are the ones I keep coming back to more than the rest.
+The six options above are excellent, and of those I've outlined in this guide, they are the ones I keep coming back to more than the rest.
 That being said, every pair of winter cycling shorts here is excellent and has its merits.
 Just like the best road bike saddles, cycling shorts are a personal choice.
-If you've got on with a pair of the best cycling shorts in the summer from a particular brand, there's every chance you'll like its winter offerings too, so use that as a jumping-off point.
+If you've got on with a pair of the best cycling shorts in the summer from a particular brand, there's every chance you'll like its winter offerings too as they will often share the same seat pad, so use that as a jumping-off point.

 Specifications